jasontalon/esri-scraper/README.md

 # esri-scraper
-scrapes esri geospatial data by zipcodes
+scrapes esri geospatial data by zipcodes and saves to sqlite database.